Can Plants Be Used As Pesticides? 14 Botanical Pesticides You Can Make At Home

 Nothing beats hot peppers!
 The most common pesticide (and vermicide)

-How to make Neem oil spray: mix 4 tsp of Neem oil with 2 tsp of dish soap.
-Add 1 gallon of warm water and shake well.
-Spray directly on the plants.
+How to make Neem oil spray: Making a spray out of Neem oil couldn’t be simpler – simply mix 4tsp with 2 tsp dish soap into one gallon of warm water, then shake well before using on plants directly!

 How to make citrus oil: mix 1 cup of compost tea with 1 ounce of blackstrap molasses and 2 ounces of orange oil in a gallon of water.
 Shake vigorously.

-Another well known, effective organic pesticide is Orange Guard.
+Another well-known, effective organic pesticide is Orange Guard.
 The active ingredient is D-Limonene.
-The product is completely organic, and it is safe to use around pets & kids.
+The product is completely organic and safe to use around pets & kids.

 5. Pyrethrins: the source of this pesticide comes from some chrysanthemum flowers.
 It contains chemicals that are toxic to insects, penetrating their nervous system and causing paralysis.
 They are commonly used against mosquitoes, ants, fleas, and flies.
 You can obtain Pyrethrum powder by crushing whole chrysanthemum flowers.
 Pyrethrins are used to produce chemicals known as Pyrethroids, which are man-made and are not approved for use in organic farming.
-In general, pyrethrins are low in toxicity to humans and pets, however, it can cause tingling or numbness when in contact with the skin.
+In general, pyrethrin is low in toxicity to humans and pets.
+However, it can cause tingling or numbness when in contact with the skin.

 Chrysanthemum, beautiful and deadly (for some)